-Chet picked up his glass.
-“To a great start to the season.”
+Chet raised his glass, tapping it against mine.
+“To a great start to the season, babe.”

-We made small talk until the waiter served our food.
+We made small talk until the waiter brought our food.
 I dug into my salad while Chet inspected his tacos.
 He shook his head as he signalled the waiter to come back.

 “Is there a problem, sir?”